yellowstonegames/SquidLib/README.md

 SquidLib is a Java library that provides a full featured toolbox for working with turn based games in Swing and libGDX.
 --

-SquidLib is used for Wyrm, Epigon, Attack the Geth, and other projects.
+SquidLib is used for Wyrm, Epigon, Attack the Geth, Assault Fish, and other projects.

 Current Features:
 --
 ###Ease Of Use
 -	Standard GUI notation of (x,y) locations within the grid.
--	Uses Swing or libGDX
+-	Uses Swing components
 -	Any Font can be used
 -	Images may be used alongside characters in same panel --		Characters can be used as a drop-in fallback mechanism!